Guided-Labs/Python/Guided_labs/09-labguide.md

 ##### 1. Create the Python Main File

-  Create a new Python file named `main.py` in your project directory.
+  Create a new Python file named `main.py` inside your `test` folder.
 This file will contain the function(s) that you want to test.

 ```python
 def add(a, b):